boldbi/boldbi-docker/README.md

 > **Note:**
 > * If you are using the IP address for the Base URL, make sure you are using the public IP of the machine instead of internal IP or local IP address.
 Applications can communicate with each other using the public IP alone.
 Host machine IP will not be accessible inside the application container.
-> * Use `host.docker.internal` instead of `localhost` while accessing the database server in your host machine.
-Host machine localhost DNS will not be accessible inside the container.
-So, docker provides `host.docker.internal` and `gateway.docker.internal` DNS for communication between docker applications and host machine.
-Please make sure that the host.docker.internal DNS has your IPv4 address mapped in your hosts file on Windows(C:\Windows\System32\drivers\etc\hosts) or Linux (/etc/hosts).
-> * Provide the HTTP or HTTPS scheme for APP_BASE_URL value.
+> * You can provide the HTTP or HTTPS scheme for APP_BASE_URL value.

 ### Persisting application data

 You can store the application data in your host machine to make the Bold BI container a stateful application.
-Existing containers can be deleted, and new ones can be created with the host machine directory attached to the container.
-Then, Bold BI application will read and write the data in your host machine.
+Bold BI application will read and write the data in your host machine.

 Replace the `<host_path_for_appdata_files>` value with a directory path from your host machine in the advanced docker run command.

 > **For example**<br/>